Ultimate Miata Engine Swap Guide

 For many of you, you’re likely wondering whether it’s more viable to replace your blown Miata engine or swap it out for something a little more exciting.

-Since replacement Miata engines can be picked up conveniently with a reasonable price tag, keeping things simple by upgrading from a 1.6 to 1.8L could be the most reasonably-priced possibility.
+Since replacement Miata engines can be picked up conveniently with the asking price often falling below $2500, keeping things simple by upgrading from a 1.6 Mazda BP inline engine to 1.8L could be the most reasonably-priced possibility.

 However, let’s face it, the majority of you will be here on the hunt for crazy power with intentions of building a tire-slaying Miata.